bakpakin/tiny-ecs/README.md

 Copy paste tiny.lua into your source folder.

 ## Overview ##
-Tiny-ecs has four important types: Worlds, Aspects, Systems, and Entities.
+Tiny-ecs has four important types: Worlds, Filters, Systems, and Entities.
-Entities, however, can be any lua table.
+Entities, however, can be any lua table, and Filters are just functions that take an Entity as a parameter.

 ### Entities ###
 Entities are simply lua tables of data that gets processed by Systems.
 Entities